Pyenb/macOS-ISOs/README.md

 *If you are a representative of Apple Inc. or any other involved party, please read the [Legal](#legal-) section below.*

-I do not own this is a remade verison, credit to the owner:https://github.com/Pyenb/macOS-ISOs
+I do not own this; it is a remade version.
+Credit to the owner:https://github.com/Pyenb/macOS-ISOs

 ## Table of Contents 📚